November 7th, 2007

 July 17th, 2016

-Third baseman Zack Cox goes 4-for-5 with five RBIs and hits for the cycle in the Wingnuts 15-5 rout of the Sioux Falls Canaries at Lawrence-Dumont Stadium.
+Zack Cox goes 4-for-5 with five RBI and hits for the cycle in the Wingnuts 15-5 rout of the Sioux Falls Canaries at Lawrence-Dumont Stadium.

 July 23rd, 2016